Skip to main content Skip to docs navigation

 We immediately jump to ENA’s Sample Checklist browser and find a checklist that best corresponds to our sampling campaign.
 After some scrolling, we discover the GSC MIxS plant associated; Checklist: ERC000020, that list some of the Mandatory metadata fields that need to be filled out for data submission, along with their Field Format and Field restriction and Optional fields.
 The metadata fields correspond to technical metadata (e.g., sequencing method, sample volume or weight for DNA extraction, nucleic acid extraction, library size, etc.) along with some metadata fields corresponding to the biological and environmental metadata (e.g., broad-scale environmental context, local environmental context, environmental medium, geographic location (latitude) and geographic location (longitude), host metadata, sample collection metadata, etc.)

 Alternatively, we can hop over to the MetadataStandards/Plant-associated microbiome biological-environmental metadata where we can find a similar (but stripped down) checklist with some filed out examples for biological and environmental metadata.
-For the technical metadata corresponding to this example samling campaign we would refer the reader the Amplicon sequencing and Metagenome sequencing section of our Technical MetadataStandards part of repository.
+For the technical metadata corresponding to this example sampling campaign we would refer the reader to the Amplicon sequencing and Metagenome sequencing section of our Technical MetadataStandards part of repository.

 By now, we should have a rough estimation of what kind of biological/environmental metadata we can collect before sampling, during sampling, and what could be collected during the processing of samples.